View Nepal in Detail

 These are the most popular place for sunrises and sunsets.
 As you are capturing those scenic photos, you will experience how amazing a nature could be.
 After enjoying such amazing and breathtaking views, you will return to Pokhara from Sidhing, where your trek officially ends.
 The best seasons for your visit to Mardi Himal are spring and autumn.
 These seasons offers you clear skies, stable weather and provide the perfect conditions with great pathways for the trek.

-This Mardi Himal Trek 5-days is suitable for both professional, expert and beginner trekkers which will allow them to experience splendid views of the nature they are seeking.
+This trek is suitable for both professional, expert and beginner trekkers which will allow them to experience splendid views of the nature they are seeking.
 This trek might be short and sound simple but it will be worth it in the end.

 So, what are you waiting for?
 Let’s start this amazing journey together with us and enjoy it to the fullest without any trouble.